What It Is:

 The CDC and WHO have not issued any official warnings about traveling to affected areas.
 However, if you have traveled to an area where MERS has been found (specifically the Middle East or Arabian Peninsula) and you experience symptoms of a respiratory illness within 14 days of your trip, seek medical attention and be sure to tell your health care provider about your travel.

 If you travel to one of these areas, be sure to use common sense tips to avoid getting sick.

 - Use Alcohol Based Hand Sanitizer if You Can't Wash Your Hands

 - Avoid Touching Your Eyes, Nose and Mouth

 - Be Sure You Are Up to Date With Your Vaccines - check with your health care provider 4-6 weeks prior to travel to see if you need any additional vaccines

 - Avoid Contact With Others to Prevent The Spread of Germs

 There is currently no treatment for MERS.
 Because it is a virus, antibiotics are ineffective and at this point doctors are only able to try to treat the symptoms.

-As of June 2013, many people that have been diagnosed with MERS have had very severe symptoms and over half have died.
+As of May 2014, many people that have been diagnosed with MERS have had very severe symptoms and almost a quarter have died.